How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Further Background

 \section{Further Background}

-The initial motivation of this work comes from the comments posted by Yann LeCun, see \url{https://www.facebook.com/yann.lecun/posts/10152872571572143}, in which some truth background behind randomness in neural nets was briefly revisited.
-We not only agree with Yann’s comments after we conduct a comprehensive literature review for this line of research but also technically question the feasibility and effectiveness of the mentioned ``ELM'', since many researchers find empirically that the so-called ``ELM'' model often has unstable or poor results in some cases.
-Overall, that motivates us to investigate two pressing, however, puzzling questions: (1) Can we guarantee that random neural nets model with hidden parameters chosen from a fixed range, for example, a trivial case by letting $\lambda=1$, is a universal approximator?
+The initial motivation of this work comes from the comments posted by Yann LeCun\footnote{\url{https://www.facebook.com/yann.lecun/posts/10152872571572143}}, where some truth background behind randomness in neural nets was briefly revisited.
+We {do} not only agree with Yann's comments after we conduct a comprehensive literature review for this line of research but also technically question the feasibility and effectiveness of the ``neural nets with random weights'' (with certain controversial name/term), since many researchers {found} empirically that, in some cases, although not always, random models with inappropriate setting of the random parameters lead to unstable or poor results .

+Overall, that motivates us to investigate two pressing, however, puzzling questions: (1) Can we guarantee that {a} random neural {net} model with hidden parameters chosen from a fixed range, for example, a trivial case {obtained} by letting $\lambda=1$, is a universal approximator?
 (2) Given a target function $f$ with specified complexity, what is the relationship between an appropriate setting of $\lambda$ (that can lead to a universal approximator in the sense of probability) and the smoothness of $f$?
-Although we raise these questions, our intention is not to make any judgement on the reasonableness and correctness of the name “ELM”.
-Instead, we present our current study along the right track of neural nets with random weights (or random neural nets, random nets), with particular concerns on the theoretical aspects.
+Though we raise these questions, our intention is not to make any judgement on or get involved in the controversial name towards this direction.
+Instead, we present our current study along the right track of neural nets with random weights (or random neural nets, random nets), with particular concerns on the theoretical aspects, aiming to provide some new insights into answering the above questions.